Hepburn Springs - Mineral Springs

 To reach Argyle Spring, cross Argyle Creek at Wyuna, walk 100m upstream and cross a low footbridge.
 The path then makes a fairly steep ascent of about 20m before descending to the bottom of a narrow gorge, followed by a steep 25m climb, and once again a steady descent to cross the creek over a footbridge (approximately 700m from Wyuna).
 Note the old adit (mine entrance).
 Cross a small side gully over a low footbridge and climb the steps to a track high above the gully, finally making a gentle descent to the mineral spring (approximately 1.4km from Wyuna), which is fitted with a standpipe and the familiar semi-rotary hand pump.

 To reach Golden Spring and Liberty Spring: From the Hepburn Mineral Springs Reserve (above) drive or walk back to the entrance to the Spa Resort.
 Diagonally across the road is a narrow, steep sealed road.
 This is Golden Springs Avenue.
 Follow this road to the end, past Lone Pine Ave, and park on the gravel.
 A signpost indicates the track to Golden Mineral Spring.
-Follow the DNRE walking track North-East.
-After approximately 1km you should see the spring down a path on your left, near the creek bed.
+Follow the walking track steeply downhill.
+After approximately 180m you should see the spring beside the path.

 Access for Dogs: